ROCm/rocm-blogs/blogs/artificial-intelligence/mlperf-inf-4-1/README.md

 We recorded 20,360.10 completed tokens per second (unverified) in this particular trial, which is comparable to the result in the submission under this scenario (21,028.20).

 You can also generate results for only the Offline scenario or only the Server scenario.
-To run only the Offline scenario, use `run_tests_Offline.sh`.
-To run only the Server scenario, use `run_tests_Server.sh` respectively.
+To run only the Offline or Server scenario only, use `run_tests_Offline.sh` or `run_tests_Server.sh` respectively.

 ## Summary